 - GPS and or compass.

 Plan ahead and check the local weather forecast before walking and if conditions aren’t favourable, consider rescheduling.
-For more information, refer to the Fire Danger Rating for the region on the Queensland Rural Fire Service and check for bushfire alerts on the Queensland Fire and Emergency Services webpage.
+For more information, refer to the Fire Danger Rating for the region on the Queensland Fire and Emergency Services website and check for bushfire alerts on their Current bushfires and warnings web page.

 At the Springbrook end of the track, look for New England Blackbutt forests with their thick leafy canopies, absorbing most of the sunlight.
 In the wet eucalypt forest, closer to the valley, the white trunks of flooded gums reach for the sun.
 Their canopies are more open, allowing light to reach a mid-storey of smaller trees growing below.
 Ferns, palms and vines cover a forest floor thick with moist leaf litter.